How To Add Charts And Graphs To WordPress

 - Your site visitors can engage with

-- Will dynamically resize for mobile screens
+- Resizes dynamically for viewing on mobile devices

 Use WordPress Chart & Graph Plugins